edarioq/udacity-front-end-developer/README.md

 This is the repo for the completion of the course over at **Udacity**.

-To run locally, first use `npm install` to install dependcies, then `gulp` to fire up the local server.
+To run locally, first use `npm install` to install dependencies, then `gulp` to fire up the local server.

 If you'd like to see all projects live, the repo is hosted with [Github Pages](https://edarioq.github.io/udacity-front-end-developer/)